Khas Mahal (Red Fort): Architecture

 Functionally, the Khas Mahal served as the emperor's personal residence, yet its design embodied imperial ideology.
-The eastern-facing Musamman Burj, a projecting octagonal balcony, allowed the emperor to perform Jharokha Darshan.
+The eastern-facing Muthamman Burj, a projecting octagonal balcony, allowed the emperor to perform Jharokha Darshan.
 It is a daily ritual of appearing before his subjects affirming his divine connection and just rule.
 A marble screen within the central chamber, known as the Mizan-i-Adl ("Scale of Justice"), reinforced this symbolism, positioning the emperor as both ruler and moral arbiter.

 The palace’s integration with flowing water, river-facing views, and connected private spaces reflected the Persian notion of "stream of paradise", while its compact spatial plan adhered to the Mughal ideal of inward, layered royal privacy.
 The place with Marble screen where the water channel flowed was called "Large sitting place".
 It was also the architectural precursor to elements later seen in structures like the Khas Mahal of Agra Fort and mirrored the refinement of Shah Jahan's courtly tastes.
 After the fall of the Mughal Empire, the Khas Mahal underwent a period of neglect.